ryanarmstrong/nexus/README.md

 ### MAMP

 Clone the repo then run `./bin/init`.
-Make sure to setup your local environment to point to the webroot, the navigate to the site and run the Drupal installation.
+Make sure to setup your local environment to point to the webroot, then navigate to the site and run the Drupal installation.

 ### Commands